 Imagine a typical speed networking event: a few tables, people switching places, constantly dashing to another seat, meeting new people, exchanging business cards… Sounds pretty “physical”, doesn’t it?
 How can you transfer all that process to a digital environment?

 First obstacle is to get people together, without actually… getting them together.
 Fortunately there are plenty of apps and programs allowing for group video calls and conferences, which can also be used for online networking.
-Just pick whatever best suits your needs.
-Some have very neat functions, such as showing only the person who speaks at that moment.
-It helps to organize the discussion.
+If you are familiar with the speed networking format, MixerSeater is certainly the right choice.

 Seating smaller groups of people at round tables: how to achieve that online?